 How happy were you with the nightlife?
 Is there anything you would change if you could?

 How did you meet your closest friends?

 One was my roommate freshman and sophomore year.
 The other one I met the sorority that I’m no longer in.

 It’s vibrant.
 There’s always something going on.
 There’s always parties or events or sporting events.
 It’s awesome, you’re never without something to do.

 How would you describe the student body?

 I’d say they are hard working.
 A lot of them come from very affluent places.
 They do like to go out a lot.
 A lot of them like to smoke a lot.
 There’s not a lot of international students that I know of.
 It’s kind of a not diverse place.
-[Editor’s Note: there are about 1,900 international undergraduates at CU Boulder, making up about 6% of the undergraduate population.]
+[There are about 1,900 international undergraduates at CU Boulder, making up about 6% of the undergraduate population.]